pulzarraider/SonataAdminBundle/Resources/doc/reference/form_types.rst

 model_manager
   defaults to null, but is actually calculated from the linked Admin class.
   You usually should not need to set this manually.

+multiple
+  defaults to false.
+Set to true, if you`re field is in many-to-many relation.

 search_type
   defaults to "contains".
 Selection type that is used to search for items.